• Skip to primary navigation

 Sharon’s Tips:

-• Keep an eye on these crustaceans; they cook quickly, and sometimes only a matter of seconds means the difference in tender and juicy and dry and tough shrimp.
+• Keep an eye on these crustaceans; they cook quickly, and sometimes only a matter of seconds means the difference between tender and juicy and dry and tough shrimp.

 • I usually leave the tails on when serving smoked shrimp as an appetizer or main dish and remove the tails when I combine them with something else.
 It’s up to you.

-• Here is a link to a recipe for the blackened season I used in this recipe.
+• I used the seasoning from my blackened mahi mahi recipe.
 It is a little on the spicy side.
 If you don’t like much heat, reduce the amount you use.
 You can also use a purchased blackened seasoning product.
 I like Old Bay or Paul Prudhomme’s blend of spices.

 • You can use different types of wood for smoking.
 I used pecan because it has a milder flavor, and I was afraid hickory or mesquite would be too strong.
 You could also use other milder fruitwoods.